omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 new invariant = (A pool) * (B pool) = (x + x')*x*y/(x + x' - 0.3%x')
 ```

-The invariant increases after every trade.

-**Like the characteristics of lightning network, AMM is suitable for small transactions.**
+**Like the characteristics of the lightning network, AMM is suitable for small transactions as well.**

 ## fee structure

-Token A to token B trads: 0.3% fee paid in A. This fee will be apportioned among the nodes in [atomic swap payment path](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-05-Atomic-Swap-among-Channels.md)[7], which means although the pool has many many liquidity providers, for each transaction, not all the providers gets paid.
+Token A to token B trades: 0.3% fee paid in A. This fee will be apportioned among the nodes in [atomic swap payment path](https://github.com/omnilaboratory/OmniBOLT-spec/blob/master/OmniBOLT-05-Atomic-Swap-among-Channels.md)[7], which means although the pool has many many liquidity providers, for each transaction, not all the providers get paid.

 Trackers balance the workload of the whole network: If one node is busy handling HTLC, another node will be selected to be a hop and earns the swap fee.

-If a liquidity provider think the tracker he connects is not fair enough, he may choose another one.
+If a liquidity provider thinks the tracker he connects is not fair enough, he may choose another one.
 Each tracker shall publish its path/node selection policy.

 ## impermanent loss

 Payment liquidity providers will never expose to any loss.
 Potential losses are only possible for AMM LPs who wish to use liquidity to earn trading fees.

-It is AMM LP's decision to offer a wider liquidity range to earn more trading fee, or a narrow liquidity range to be less exposed to potential impermanent losses.
+It is AMM LP's decision to offer a wider liquidity range to earn more trading fees, or a narrow liquidity range to be less exposed to potential impermanent losses.

-Expamples showing how impermanent loss happens and how much a loss could be can be found in [9,10].
-The follwoing graph and summary of losses compared to holding are from [10]:
+Examples showing how impermanent loss happens and how much a loss could be can be found in [9,10].
+The following graph and summary of losses compared to holding are from [10]:

 <p align="center">
   <img width="512" alt="Impermanent Loss" src="imgs/impermanentLoss.png">